contao/docs/docs/manual/performance/http-caching.en.md

 ## FAQ

 {{% expand "Welche Cache-Einstellungen sind für mich die »richtigen«?" %}}
-%It is not possible to answer this question in general, because as so often in our industry the answer is "it depends".
-However, there are a few basic principles that you can follow:
+%It is not possible to answer this question in general, because as is so often the case in our industry, the answer is "it depends".
+However, there are a few basic principles that you can use as a guide:

 For example, it will rarely make sense to set the private cache duration higher than the shared cache duration, and if a page is only supposed to be in the shared cache for one hour, you seem to generally think that the visitor should see the new content after one hour at the latest.
 Therefore it makes no sense to configure the cache duration of the private cache to two hours.
 A rule of thumb could be: The duration of the shared cache should be equal or higher than the private cache.